Trier University offers several master's courses taught entirely in English.

 A broad choice of courses (including other subjects like economics, environmental sciences, etc.) enables students to tailor their course of study to their specific needs and targeted working environments.

-Students will be able to earn a double master's degree in combination with informatics, business informatics, applied mathematics, business mathematics, or survey statistics.
+Students will be able to earn a double master's degree in combination with informatics, business informatics, applied mathematics, business mathematics, or applied statistics.

 The M.Sc.
 Data Science also serves as a solid foundation for future Ph.D. students in the related fields.